Genesis G70 vs Hyundai Sonata

 The Verdict

-The Hyundai Sonata takes 4 of 5 key spec categories and comes in at a lower price.
-The Genesis G70 will save you roughly $57 a year in fuel.
-The Hyundai Sonata adds peace of mind with a longer 7-year warranty.
+The Hyundai Sonata takes 3 of 4 key spec categories and comes in at a lower price.
+The Hyundai Sonata will save you roughly $199 a year in fuel.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions